inside immigration information about marriage green cards and work visas in America

 There is no rule about filing the N400 late.
 A green card holder can file an N400 even twenty years after they first got their green card.

 Therefore, in order to figure out if it is time to file for USA citizenship, you need to sit down and analyze whether you meet ALL 4 of the requirements above.
 Are there some other exceptions?
-Yes, but that will take either more legal research on your part, or the hiring of an immigration lawyer to explain all of the exceptions to you.
+Sometimes, but that will take either more legal research on your part, or the hiring of an immigration lawyer to explain all of the exceptions to you.